yatush/cyd-tiled-display/README.md

 *   **`*_base.yaml`**: Device-specific base configurations (e.g., `2432s028_base.yaml`).
 *   **`mdi_glyphs.yaml`**: Definitions for Material Design Icons.
 *   **`custom_components/tile_ui`**: The C++ component source code.

+## Library Synchronization & Customization

+When using the Home Assistant Add-on, the core library files (like `lib.yaml` and the `tile_ui` component) are managed by the Add-on.
+The Configurator provides a way to update these files in your `/config/esphome` directory to match the version in the Add-on.

+*   **Updates**: When you update the Add-on, you may see a notification in the Configurator that your library files are out of sync.
+You can click the update button to overwrite the core files with the new versions.
+*   **Customization**: If you want to add your own scripts, global variables, or override existing behavior, **do not edit `lib.yaml` directly**, as it will be overwritten during updates.
+Instead, use **`lib_custom.yaml`**.
+    *   This file is included by `lib.yaml` but is **never overwritten** by the update process.
+    *   You can safely put your custom logic here and update the core library without losing your changes.
+    * For more crucial changes that require to change lib.yaml, commit changes to the git repository.

+# Documentation

+*   [**Tile Configuration Guide**](TILE_CONFIGURATION.md): Detailed reference for all available tile types, properties, and configuration options.
+*   [**Script Validation Guide**](SCRIPT_VALIDATION.md): Information about how the system validates your configuration and scripts.